• Skip to primary navigation

 Here’s how RM Williams builds a Goodyear welted boot from start to finish.
 (8:33 is that part.)

 This single invention completely flipped the script on boot construction.
-Because the assembly process gained a mechanical assist and was now lightning-fast, high-volume factories could suddenly churn out durable, welted boots at a fraction of the traditional cost.
+Because the assembly process gained a mechanical assist and was now significantly faster, high-volume factories could suddenly churn out durable, welted boots at a fraction of the traditional cost.

 It gave the average person access to a rugged piece of footwear that offered genuine longevity and allowed for straightforward boot resoling all without the staggering price tag of fully handcrafted boots.